pathwaycom/llm-app/templates/document_indexing/README.md

 ## Customizing the pipeline

 The code can be modified by changing the `app.yaml` configuration file.
-To read more about YAML files used in Pathway templates, read [our guide](https://pathway.com/developers/templates/configure-yaml).
+To read more about YAML files used in Pathway Live Data Framework templates, read [our guide](https://pathway.com/developers/templates/configure-yaml).

 In the `app.yaml` file we define:
 - input connectors
 - embedder
 - index
 and any of these can be replaced or, if no longer needed, removed.
-For components that can be used check Pathway [LLM xpack](https://pathway.com/developers/user-guide/llm-xpack/overview), or you can implement your own.
+For components that can be used check The Pathway Live Data Framework [LLM xpack](https://pathway.com/developers/user-guide/llm-xpack/overview), or you can implement your own.

 Here some examples of what can be modified.